silnrsi/python-simpleapp/README.md

-# argsupport
+# simpleapp

-argsupport is a python module designed to make it easy to create simple applications for sharing with colleagues who may not have python installed, etc.
+simpleapp is a python module designed to make it easy to create simple applications for sharing with colleagues who may not have python installed, etc.
 The initial application area targetted is text processing and conversion.
 The aim is to enable a relatively weak python programmer (who may only use python